nana-4/materia-theme/README.md

 - The included symbolic icons are based on [Material Design icons](https://github.com/google/material-design-icons) by Google.
 - Chrome/Chromium scrollbars extension was forked from [Adwaita-chrome-scrollbar](https://github.com/gnome-integration-team/chrome-gnome-scrollbar) by GNOME Integration Team.
 - The original concept is Google's [Material Design](https://material.io).
-- Yauhen Kirylau (@actionless) who is oomox author polished scripts and supported Flat-Plat with [oomox](https://github.com/actionless/oomox).
+- Yauhen Kirylau (@actionless) who is oomox author polished scripts and supported Materia with [oomox](https://github.com/actionless/oomox).

 Also thank you for all contributors and upstream developers.